 - Layoff definition: Laying off employees happen when you need to downsize or restructure departments, or if you plan to take the company in a new direction—meaning some roles are no longer necessary.

 With layoffs, slightly different rules apply.
-For example, if you have more than 100 employees, the Worker Adjustment and Retraining Notification (WARN) Act requires you to provide at least 60 days’ written warning if you plan to lay off more than 50 employees.
+For example, if you have more than 100 employees, the federal Worker Adjustment and Retraining Notification (WARN) Act requires you to provide at least 60 days’ written warning if you plan to lay off more than 50 employees.
 Some states, such as California, also have their own mini-WARN laws that may apply more broadly and impose more restrictive requirements.
 Please note that California temporarily suspended its mini WARN Act in March 2020 due to the COVID-19 pandemic, until further notice.
 If needed, you can find the full executive order from Governor Gavin Newsom here.

 Whether your employee leaves on their own or you let them go, there are certain things you need to do as an employer to handle the termination compliantly.
 There are also some things you can do (but aren’t required to) that can help protect you from future lawsuits.

 The following employee termination checklist will help you stay compliant and protected while parting ways with your worker.